stcr/subscribe-to-comments-reloaded/subscribe-to-comments-reloaded/readme.txt

 1. If you are using Subscribe To Comments by Mark Jaquith, disable it (no need to uninstall it, though)
-2. Upload the entire folder and all the subfolders to your Wordpress plugins' folder
+2. Upload the entire folder and all the subfolders to your Wordpress plugins' folder.
+You can also use the downloaded ZIP file to upload it.
 3. Activate it
 5. Customize the Permalink value under Settings > Subscribe to Comments > Management Page > Management URL.
 It **must** reflect your permalinks' structure
-5. If you don't see the checkbox to subscribe, you will have to manually edit your template, and add `<?php if (function_exists('subscribe_reloaded_show')) subscribe_reloaded_show(); ?>` somewhere in your `comments.php`
+5. If you don't see the checkbox to subscribe, you will have to manually edit your template, and add `<?php global $wp_subscribe_reloaded; if (isset($wp_subscribe_reloaded)){ $wp_subscribe_reloaded->stcr->subscribe_reloaded_show(); } ?>` somewhere in your `comments.php`
-6. If you're upgrading from a previous version, please **make sure to deactivate/activate** StCR
+6. If you're upgrading from a previous version, please **make sure to deactivate/activate** StCR.

 == Frequently Asked Questions ==

+= Where can I give a Donation to support the plugin?
+Thank you to your contributions the plugin gets better, please go to this [link](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=XF86X93FDCGYA&lc=US&item_name=Datasoft%20Engineering&item_number=DI%2dSTCR&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHosted) to give a PayPal donation.

+= Why my notifications are not in HTML format? =
+Don't worry, just go to the Options tab an set to Yes the **Enable HTML emails** option.

 = Aaargh!
 Were did all my subscriptions go? =
 No panic.
 If you upgraded from 1.6 or earlier to 2.0+, you need to deactivate/activate StCR, in order to update the DB structure